Capabilities

 For generations turning was performed on manual machines.
 Then, in the 1960s and 70s, Computer Numerical Control, or CNC came along.
 With this, the motion of the lathe spindle and tool holder X and Z axes are managed by a computer program.
 Speed and movement are controlled to extreme precision, and most importantly, the movements are totally repeatable.

-What is the Advantage CNC Turning?
+What is the Advantage of CNC Turning?

 The beauty of CNC turning is that it’s capable of producing complex parts in the least possible time.
 This makes it as powerful for one-offs and prototype parts as for long runs.
 When used for quantity production, advanced control technology means the finish and geometry of the last part will be the same as the first part.